newatoms/beta/_private/customers/stby/posts-and-research/city awards/best-sd-cities-post.md

 ## Social

 ### LinkedIN
-Because the cities services are so important for the quality of our lives, it is important too look at cities that do it exemplary well.
+Because the cities services are so important for the quality of our lives, it is important to look at cities that do it exemplary well.
 [Insert link to blogpost here]

 <img src="http://www.trevorlittle.com/wordpress/wp-content/photos/DSCF1289.jpg?w=560" width=100% />